alehander92/lang/README.md

 Effects can be also functions: in this case they take a parameter and return a tag.
 We have compile time evaluation based on our interpreter.

+If there is no effect, we don't check effects, if one wants to ensure no effects are hidden, he must use `@noeffect`

+`@pure` is different: it only checks for side effects, so if you have a custom side effect, you have to make it a function and return a list of it and side effect.